Employment

 Environmental Education Instructors lead youth and adults through inquiry-based field science investigations and teach a variety of topics such as climate change, natural history, geology, forestry, resource management, and cultural history of the Pacific Northwest.
 This is an excellent opportunity to be part of the ongoing developing outdoor school program.

-Term of Position: Fall 2023 season starts in mid-August through mid-November.
+Term of Position: Fall 2024 season starts in late August through mid-November (possibility of extension into spring 2025).
 May involve weekend and evening hours.
 Shared housing will be provided for a modest monthly rental fee.

 Mount Rainier Institute is committed to diversity.
 We welcome qualified applicants regardless of race, religion, color, sexual orientation, or gender.